 These 131 surviving trout were autopsied.
 76 of which were able to naturally expel the hook.
 Loose Hooks or hook parts were found within the stomach of a further 39 fish.
 The remaining trout had hooks either piercing the stomach wall or elsewhere in the fish.

 The results speak for themselves.
-Trout have a much better chance of survival if a swallowed hook is left to past naturally.
+Trout have a much better chance of survival if a swallowed hook is left to pass naturally.
 If you plan on releasing a trout, do not attempt to remove a swallowed hook.

 Removing the hook had a 44% fatality rate after ten days contrast with 12.5% in the group with the cut line.
 71.4% of the bluegills were able to expel the hook within the 10 days of the study.
 This shows fish can dislodge swallowed hooks.

-Trout which are hooked in the gills, or are badly bleeding have a low survival rate.
+- Trout which are hooked in the gills, or are badly bleeding have a low survival rate.
 This chance drops even further in warm temperatures.
 Think twice before fishing in warm water conditions.